blingenf/copydetect/README.md

 - `disable_autoopen` (`-a`, `--disable-autoopen`):  if `true`, the detector will not automatically open a browser window to display the report.

 ## API
-For more advanced use cases, copydetect can also be used as a general API for comparing code files.
-Future versions of copydetect (hopefully by the end of the year) will improve the API and provide complete documentation for this functionality.
-Example usage is shown below:
+For advanced use cases, copydetect provides an API for performing comparisons between files.
+An example of basic usage is provided below.
 ```
 >>> import copydetect
 >>> fp1 = copydetect.CodeFingerprint("sample1.py", 25, 1)